Barath3012/KGConstructionForFarmersUsingDL/README.md

 ## 📌 Notes

-- You may need to fine-tune your NER and RE models using domain-specific datasets for best results.
+- NER and RE models are fine tuned using domain-specific datasets for best results.
 - Blank nodes or nested relations are handled using extended triple structures.

 ---